daveydee33/contact-keeper/README.md

 - Auth middleware -- extracts the user info from the token, and add the userid to req object
 - `Contact` model.
   - Get contacts & Add contact (GET & POST)
+- Adding the Update & Delete routes.
+(PUT/DELETE) - but I discovered some errors that will need to be fixed.
+  - the attempt to return the 404 will never get called.
+Server error instead.